 Given the current state of the music industry, it's no surprise that an album of such depth and musicality did not find an immediate release, but it's finally available on iTunes.
 Please have a listen.
 It costs about the same as a good bottle of wine, but this will last much longer...

-Work on a duo album with Lisa, from the Napoli bands Cirque des Rêves and Elyza Jeph, of cover versions and folksongs, was obviously put on hold due to recent events.
-Meanwhile I'm working away on it because I know that it is a great project, and I know that people who like my stuff and Lisa's stuff will get what we're doing.
+Work on a duo album with Lisa, from the Napoli bands Cirque des Rêves and Elyza Jeph, of cover versions and folksongs, was put on hold due to the tragic event.
+It's now in the finalisation process.
+I know that people who like my stuff and Lisa's stuff will get what we're doing.
 I am so proud of this album.
 We firstly recorded a version of Richard Thompson's song A Heart Needs A Home, for Mike Harding's internet radio show #171 (about 44:17 into the show), and which has now transformed into something else, and we decided to try some other material too.
-Our album is tentatively titled Two Bays:Due Baie, as it's being recorded in the bays of Tremadog and Napoli.
+Our album is titled Two Bays:Due Baie, as it's being recorded in the bays of Tremadog and Napoli.
+Word coming soon.

-I am very proud to have played a bass session for this new album from Amy Sky, Olivia Newton John and Beth Nielsen Chapman, out now.
+I am very proud to have played a bass session for this new album from Amy Sky, Olivia Newton John and Beth Nielsen Chapman, available now.

 Some nice quotes I've had about it:

 "It's a well-sounding album.
 Maart is a much more versatile player than I ever was" - Robert Fripp, from his DGM Diary

 "Love the album, didn't know what to expect.
 Very musical and inventive and out there.
 Deserves to do well and I hope it does.
 V special old chap, congrats" - Dave Swarbrick